GoFetchDeliveries/api/endpoints/job_status_webhook.md

 }
 ```

-Save the URL for the job status web hook.
+Save the URL for the job status webhook.
 GoFetch will send GET request to this URL supplying `job_id` and `job_status` URL parameters, for example:

 ```
 https://website.net/webhook?job_id=b3131f1d&job_status=fetcher_approaching_dropoff